 - Home adaptations if you’re left disabled and the changes will improve your quality of life.

-- Future income loss if your injuries adversely affect your earning capacity.
+- Future income loss if your injury adversely affects your earning capacity.

 Our compensation calculator should give you some idea of potential compensation payouts for various personal injuries sustained in scaffold accidents.
 The figures provided are based on the latest guidelines from the Judicial College.